 Modern Day Wine Making

-English viticulture has undergone considerable change, influenced in part by the effects of climate change, particularly in the South.
-This small temperature increase has brought England closer in climate to that of the Champagne regions of Northern France and has allowed English vineyards to grow the true ‘Champagne’ varieties: Chardonnay, Pinot noir and Pinot Meunier.
+English viticulture has undergone considerable change, partly influenced by the effects of climate change, particularly in the south.
+This slight temperature increase has brought England’s climate closer to that of the Champagne regions of Northern France and has allowed English vineyards to grow the true ‘Champagne’ varieties: Chardonnay, Pinot Noir, and Pinot Meunier.

-As time has passed, the establishment of more UK vineyards has led to a considerable increase in experience and therefore wider knowledge, leading to better yields and more importantly better quality of yield.
+As time has passed, the establishment of more UK vineyards has led to a considerable increase in experience and, therefore, more comprehensive knowledge, leading to better yields and, more importantly, better quality of yield.
 English sparkling wines are now hitting the top awards in many blind-taste tests across the world.

-At Lyme Bay we produce award-winning wines.
-They have gained prestige and unrivalled respect in the global wine community, recognised in competitions such as the International Wine and Spirit Competition, the Decanter World Wine Awards – and many more.
+At Lyme Bay, we produce award-winning English wines.
+Our wines have gained prestige and unrivalled respect in the global wine community and have been recognised in competitions such as the International Wine and Spirit Competition, the Decanter World Wine Awards, and many more.